 11.3 Indemnification by the Customer.
 The Customer shall defend Cookie Information and its Affiliates, against any claims made by a third party that:

-11.3.3 Otherwise relate to the use, hosting and/or processing by Cookie Information of the Customer Data, any third party materials or any modifications or additions to the Services made by or on behalf of the Customer which are not authorised and/or supported by Cookie Information; and
+11.3.3 otherwise relate to the use, hosting and/or processing by Cookie Information of the Customer Data, any third-party materials or any modifications or additions to the Services made by or on behalf of the Customer which is not authorised and/or supported by Cookie Information; and

-11.3.6 The Customer shall indemnify Cookie Information for all third party claims in relation to Customer’s use of the free version of the Services.
+11.3.6 Customer shall indemnify Cookie Information for all third-party claims in relation to Customer’s use of the free version of the Services.

 12.1 The Parties are only liable for direct damages under this Agreement.